Sabres out and first blood has been drawn.

 Well in case you didn’t know; before Macron entered a political career, he was an investment banker.

 What does that spark in my head?

 So why the airstrike?
-Well Macron might be a socialist liberal who believes in progressive multiculturalism but his business nature won’t let him sit by and watch his company(France), get attacked from within.
-The strike in Syria, is simply a gateway to get more troops on the ground there and go after the heart of terrorism(or so they perhaps will say soon).
-Not to mention that with UK approaching Brexit; that leaves Macron with a big problem, he made big promises about still sitting in Calais but that will soon not be allowed to cross into English territory and leaving him with washed hands as he wishes.
+Well, Macron might be a socialist liberal who believes in progressive multiculturalism but his business nature won’t let him sit by and watch his company(France), get attacked from within.
+The strike in Syria is simply a gateway to get more troops on the ground there and go after the heart of terrorism(or so they perhaps will say soon).
+Not to mention that with the UK approaching Brexit; that leaves Macron with a big problem, he made big promises about those still sitting in Calais but they will soon not be allowed to cross into English territory and will not leave him with the washed hands he wished for.
 So he has supported the UK to maintain better relations with them.

 If anything, the Kremlin may have been somewhat pleased, albeit secretly, that the United States had hit targets well away from the primary areas of Russian control, one analyst suggested.

 In reality, I think Putin had to maintain a tone of aggression, so as to maintain his current level of influence and maintain his support for Assad.
 The reality is that the Russians have a powerful anti-missile defence system in Syria, but they didn’t even turn it on during the strikes.

 In fact, they didn’t have to, because none of the targeted areas in the strike wherein Russian interest zones.

 So where does it leave us?
 Putin has taken the peaceful route as he pushes for a UN council meeting and a summit with Trump.